samthor/thrift-tools/README.md

 For example, the [`Message`](https://github.com/apache/thrift/blob/master/doc/specs/thrift-compact-protocol.md#message) in Thrift is just a number of adjacent types, rather than a `struct` on the wire.

+## Code Size

+Building and bundling [Parquet's header definition](https://github.com/apache/parquet-format/blob/master/src/main/thrift/parquet.thrift), along with the needed boilerplate to read from a buffer, adds about ~16k (~3.5k gzipped) to your bundle.
+This size mostly comes from retaining all the names of fields.

 ## Unsupported Features

 These tools don't yet support:

 - const in thrift files
 - service definitions
+- typedefs
 - lots of other things

 I'm happy to accept requests.